storybookjs/marko/docs/essentials/actions.md

 };
 ```

 This will bind a standard HTML event handler to the outermost HTML element rendered by your component and trigger an action when the event is called for a given selector.
 The format is `<eventname> <selector>`.
-Selector is optional a defaults to all elements.
+Selector is optional; it defaults to all elements.

 ### Advanced / Legacy Usage